Poker is a unique game and the best players use a combination of math, skill and observation to beat it.

 The Book: Harrington On Hold’em 1

-The Advice: In a tournament you should vary your opening size from 2x to 4x randomly to make it difficult for your opponents to not get a read on you.
+from 2x to 4x randomly to make it difficult for your opponents to not

 Why it’s bad: The only reason you need to vary your bet sizing randomly is if you’re regularly raising different amounts.

-If you’re raising the exact same size every single time it’s not like your opponents will pick up any tells on you because your bet is always the same.
+your opponents will pick up any tells on you because your bet is always

 The better approach: If you’re playing in a tournament there’s really no reason to raise 4x the big blind -- ever.